+Enterprise AWS is a fully featured Application Delivery Controller (ADC) / Load Balancer designed specifically for AWS.
 The core software is based on customized versions of Centos 6.x/RHEL 6.x, Linux 4.9.x, LVS, HA-Linux, HAProxy, Pound, STunnel & Ldirectord.

 Enterprise AWS can be deployed as a single instance or as an HA clustered pair of instances for high availability and resilience.
-For details of adding a second (slave) instance, please refer to page 48.
-It's also possible to deploy 2 instances in different AZs for high availability, this is achieved using a primary/secondary master model rather than the master/slave model, please refer to pages 7 and 51 for more details.
+For details of adding a second (slave) instance, please refer to page 6 and 45.
+It's also possible to deploy 2 instances in different AZs for high availability, this is achieved using a primary/secondary master model rather than the master/slave model, please refer to pages 7 and 48 for more details.

-Enterprise AWS is based on our main hardware/virtual product and has almost identical features.
+Enterprise AWS is based on our hardware/virtual product and has almost identical features.
 There are certain differences due to the way the Amazon EC2 environment works, these are listed below.

-MAIN DIFFERENCES TO THE NON-CLOUD PRODUCT
+MAIN DIFFERENCES TO OUR STANDARD (NON-CLOUD) PRODUCT

-- The network setup is customized for Amazon EC2 deployment - Dual interface layer 4 NAT mode where each interface of the load balancer is connected to a different subnet and the default gateway of the real servers is configured to be the load balancer is not supported - ==> Single interface mode should be used instead, and a default route with the target set as the load balancer instance should be added to the routing table of the subnet where the real servers are located please refer to page 37 for an example - ==> Also, for a clustered pair of load balancers (master & slave) the AWS routing table for the Real Server subnet must be dynamically changed when failover from the active to passive device occurs.
-This can be achieved using the WebUI option: Cluster Configuration > Heartbeat Advanced, and the AWS command aws ec2 replace-route as explained in the section starting on page 48 - Dual interface layer 7 SNAT mode with TProxy where each interface of the load balancer is connected to a different subnet and the default gateway of the real servers is configured to be the load balancer is not supported - ==> Single interface mode should be used instead, and a default route with the target set as the load balancer instance should be added to the routing table of the subnet where the real servers are located please refer to page 45 for an example - ==> Also, for a clustered pair of load balancers (master & slave) the AWS routing table for the Real Server subnet must be dynamically changed when failover from the active to passive device occurs.
-This can be achieved using the WebUI option: Cluster Configuration > Heartbeat Advanced, and the AWS command aws ec2 replace-route as explained in the section starting on page 48 - The WebUI is not accessible on HTTP port 9080, only HTTPS port 9443 - Layer 4 DR mode is only supported for internal clients located in the same VPC as the load balancer.
+- The network setup is customized for Amazon EC2 deployment - Dual interface layer 4 NAT mode where each interface of the load balancer is connected to a different subnet and the default gateway of the real servers is configured to be the load balancer is not supported - Single interface mode should be used instead, and a default route with the target set as the load balancer instance should be added to the routing table of the subnet where the real servers are located - please refer to page 35 for an example - Also, for a clustered pair of load balancers (master & slave) the AWS routing table for the Real Server subnet must be dynamically changed when failover from the active to passive device occurs.
+This can be achieved using the WebUI option: Cluster Configuration > Heartbeat Advanced, and the AWS command aws ec2 replace-route as explained in the section starting on page 45 - Dual interface layer 7 SNAT mode with TProxy where each interface of the load balancer is connected to a different subnet and the default gateway of the real servers is configured to be the load balancer is not supported - Single interface mode should be used instead, and a default route with the target set as the load balancer instance should be added to the routing table of the subnet where the real servers are located please refer to page 42 for an example - Also, for a clustered pair of load balancers (master & slave) the AWS routing table for the Real Server subnet must be dynamically changed when failover from the active to passive device occurs.
+This can be achieved using the WebUI option: Cluster Configuration > Heartbeat Advanced, and the AWS command aws ec2 replace-route as explained in the section starting on page 45 - The WebUI is not accessible on HTTP port 9080, only HTTPS port 9443 - Layer 4 DR mode is only supported for internal clients located in the same VPC as the load balancer.
 This can be useful for multi-tiered applications.
 Please refer to this blog for more information.